det.pytorch.deepspeed API Reference#

 If using data parallel training, the batch size should be per GPU batch size.
 If using gradient aggregation, the data loader should return batches with train_micro_batch_size_per_gpu samples each.

-abstract build_validation_data_loader() Optional[determined.pytorch._data.DataLoader]#
+abstract build_validation_data_loader() Optional[DataLoader]#

 Defines the data loader to use during validation.